liferay/liferay-docs/user/articles/110-collaboration/02-managing-documents-and-media/05-online-editing-google-docs/02-configuring-gdocs-integration.markdown

 ## Configuring the Portal

-Now that you have a Google project set up for use with @product@, you must configure the portal to connect with that project.
-You can do this at two
+Now that you have a Google project set up for use with @product@, you must connect your installation to that project.
+You can do this at two scopes:
-levels:

 1. Globally, for all instances in your @product@ installation.
-2. At the instance level, for one or more instances in your @product@ installation.
+2. At the instance scope, for one or more instances in your @product@ installation.

 You can override the global configuration for one or more instances by configuring those instances separately.
-Similarly, you can configure only the instances you want to connect to your Google project, and leave the global configuration empty.
+Similarly, you can configure only the instances you want to connect to your Google project and leave the global configuration empty.

 Follow these steps to configure your @product@ installation to connect to your